learn-co-curriculum/hs-forms-study-guide/README.md

 Forms are kind of like an envelope that holds information that we are sending from the front end of our application (where a user is typing information in the browser) to the back end where our models modify and store info.

 This envelope is created with form tags that have two attributes called `action` and `method`.
-Standard form tags look like this:
+A standard form tag looks like this:

 ```html
 <form action="/tweets" method="POST">